The tourism industry in Kyoto Prefecture was hit hard by the new coronavirus.

 Many college students are unable to get a part-time job and are in a difficult situation because their income sources are cut off.

-In addition to donations to tourist spots, we plan to accept donations to university students who will guide us.
+In addition to donations to tourist attractions, we plan to accept donations to university students who will guide us.

-I hope to help young people who will lead the future of Japan through this project.
+We hope to help the young generation who will lead the future of Japan through this project.

 ④ Report to Kyoto Prefecture